The-Devoyage/mongo-filter-generator/README.md

 If you are using express, you can optionally create types for each request body.
 The types are provided with the package and do not need to be imported or installed separately.

-### 2. Add Field or Array Filters To Your Custom Schema
+### 2. Use the Typings

-`FieldFilters` and `ArrayFilters` allow each property of a document to be searchable by requested criteria.
-The Field Filter Types grant options to the client by shaping the expected request which will enter the server.
-Check the reference below for all provided filters, inputs, types, and scalars that can be used to shape requests.
+The Field Filter Types shape the expected request which will enter the server.

-Since you added the `GraphQL` types and resolvers [step 1 above] to your schema, you do not need to re-declare them in the SDL.

 GraphQL Example